steamboatid/nginx/debian/modules/http-fancyindex/README.rst

 :Default: fancyindex_hide_parent_dir off
 :Context: http, server, location
 :Description:
-  When enabled, it will not show parent directory.
+  When enabled, it will not show the parent directory.

 fancyindex_localtime
 ~~~~~~~~~~~~~~~~~~~~